Edinburgh Central (Scottish Parliament constituency): History

-The second periodic review of Scottish Parliament boundaries in 2025 led to further boundary changes, resulting in the current constituenct, which will first be contested at the 2026 Scottish Parliament election.
+The second periodic review of Scottish Parliament boundaries in 2025 led to further boundary changes, resulting in the current constituency, which was first contested at the 2026 Scottish Parliament election.

 Constituency profile and voting patterns

 Constituency profile

 The Edinburgh Central constituency is situated in the central-north of the City of Edinburgh.
 The constituency is a major tourist, financial and retail centre, covering Edinburgh's Old and New Towns, Princes Street, Haymarket, Edinburgh Castle, Holyrood Castle and the Scottish Parliament building itself.

 The north and west of the constituency is very affluent, covering Victorian suburbs such as Craigleith, Murrayfield, Stockbridge and Orchard Brae, in addition to Edinburgh's well-off West End.
 There is some deprivation towards the south and east of the constituency around Dalry, Dumbiedykes and in patches of Edinburgh's Old Town, although overall the constituency is very affluent.

 Voting patterns

 In the 2007 City of Edinburgh local council election, the Liberal Democrats emerged as the largest party in wards covered by the Edinburgh Central constituency.
 In the 2012 local election, the Conservatives and Scottish National Party formed the two largest parties in the area.
 The Conservatives were ahead in 6 of the 8 electoral wards covering the Edinburgh Central constituency in the 2017 City of Edinburgh local council election.

 Traditionally this constituency has been represented by the Labour Party, with the Liberal Democrats forming the main opposition.
 From the formation of the Scottish Parliament in 1999 until the 2011 Scottish Parliament election, the constituency of Edinburgh Central was represented by Labour's Sarah Boyack.
 With a re-arrangement of the constituency boundaries in 2011, which would have been won by the Liberal Democrats in 2007, the constituency narrowly returned the SNP's Marco Biagi, who gained the constituency with a slender majority of 237 votes.
 In 2016 the Leader of the Scottish Conservative Party, Ruth Davidson, gained the constituency from the SNP with a majority of 610 votes.
 No candidate has ever won over 40% of the vote in the constituency since its establishment.

 In the UK Parliament, the Edinburgh Central constituency was represented by the Labour Party almost continuously from the 1945 UK general election until the constituency was abolished in 2005, voting Conservative once in 1983.